I am in interested in helping teachers create inclusive and creative spaces using technology for students to be, know, and do in multiple ways.

-I play on the intersections of culture and technology.
-I am in interested in how we use tools to make sense of our world and transform it.
+I play on the intersections of culture, education, and technology.
+I am interested in how we use tools to make sense of our world and transform it.

 Being a multilingual immigrant researcher of color from a transdisciplinary background in engineering, science, and cinema, I am critical of colonial influences on identity and literacies and seek inclusive and non-normative ways of thinking about education.
 I use three lenses (that influence my worldview) to teach and conduct research: culturally sustaining pedagogies, transdisciplinary thinking, and multiliteracies.

 My broad interest, blended with my personal and educational experiences, takes various forms and raises interdisciplinary questions that cut across multiple methods and approaches.
 To organize my work, I label them under two overarching categories: literacies and technology and transdisciplinary thinking.
 Here is a list of past publications (not including conference presentations and proceedings) and on-going research threads: